DiogoAngelim/generator-dockerfile/test/readme.md

 ### Installation

-Before running the tests, ensure that you have Node.js and npm installed on your system.
+Before running the tests, ensure that you have Node.js, npm and mocha installed on your system.

 1. Clone the repository from GitHub:`